willix71/wexpenses/README.md

 Expense tracking project using vaadin-spring-jpacontainer

-Started out using EclipseLink as JPA implementation
+Started out using EclipseLink as JPA implementation but switched to hibernate